ballerina-platform/module-ballerina-graphql/graphql-ballerina/Package.md

 Additional configurations to a Ballerina GraphQL service can be provided using a service annotation (`graphql:ServiceConfiguration`).

 #### Defining maximum query depth
-When a maximum query depth is provided, all the queries exceeding that limit will be rejected at the validation phase, and will not be executed.
+When a maximum query depth is provided, all the queries exceeding that limit will be rejected at the validation phase and will not be executed.

 ```ballerina
 import ballerina/graphql;